Toluna-IP/tolunaintegratedpaneldocs/faq/general/index.md

 ---

-## If a Panelist  a Survey and, upon completion, is routed directly a separate Survey, how can a Partner update the transactions for bothn Surveys?
+## If a Panelist  a Survey and, upon completion, is routed directly a separate Survey, how can a Partner update the transactions for both Surveys?

 Example: